-Involved since 2005 in the Threshold Choir bedside singing network and leadership; co-founder of three Choir chapters; current co-director of a Choir in the San Francisco Bay Area.
+Involved since 2005 in the Threshold Choir bedside singing network and leadership; co-founder of three Choir chapters; co-director of a Choir in the San Francisco Bay Area for ten years.

 Guest Faculty, The Chaplaincy Institute: An Interfaith Seminary, Berkeley, CA (2012 – present)

 Teach “The Musical Ministry of Bedside Singing” class, drawing from learnings from the Threshold Choir bedside singing network.
 As Hazrat Inayat Khan said: “Music seems to be the bridge over the gulf between form and the formless.”

 Curator and Editor, “Living Interfaith“, The Chaplaincy Institute – An Interfaith Seminary and Community, Berkeley, CA (2017)

 Co-Creator (with Rev. William Sewall) of a Video, Music, Ministry & Spirit, Richmond, CA (2015)